 Some banks allow you to not only access your financial accounts but also see balances of accounts at your other banks, giving you a more holistic view of your financial situation.
-A robust platform might also include the ability to manage your budget, and track your spending and debt.
+A robust platform might also include the ability to manage your budget and track your spending and debt.

 Reasonable fees and rates

 While price doesn't need to be the sole deciding factor of your selection, it's important to make sure you wouldn't be overpaying for basic services—or missing out on valuable interest you could be earning on savings.
-That becomes especially important for families who have multiple kids and need to budget more strictly to ensure their household income covers everyone's needs.
+This becomes especially important for families who have multiple kids and need to budget more strictly to ensure their household income covers everyone's needs.
 Having reasonable rates that you can rely on to remain relatively stable can ensure that you're able to spare the cash for other inevitable family expenses, like daycare or braces.

 Shop around with a few institutions to make sure their rates and fees are in line with the market.
-You should be able to find free checking, for example, or get the bank to waive the monthly fee if you meet requirements such as setting up direct deposit or maintaining a certain balance.
+You should be able to find free checkingD, for example, or get the bank to waive the monthly fee if you meet requirements such as setting up direct deposit or maintaining a certain balance.
 It's also important to evaluate the cost of other bank products.
 Compare mortgage and credit card rates to see how they stack up against other available markets.

 If you're trusting a financial institution to take care of—and ideally help you grow—your money, you want to make sure that you feel good about the relationship.
 As a parent, you have enough to worry about in your life without also having concerns about a bank.
-If your gut is telling you that a particular bank isn't the right one for you, consider that a red flag and look for another one.
+If your gut is telling you that a particular bank isn't the right one for you, consider it a red flag and look for another one.